 5. Breaking the Rules

-BTW, if you noticed from watching the video Curry also lands forward from where he jumped, also allowing the momentum of his body to shoot from longer distances.
-This is called the Sweep & Sway and I’m gonna get into to that later in another post.
+BTW, if you noticed from watching the video, Curry also lands forward from where he jumped, also allowing the momentum of his body to shoot from longer distances.
+This is called the Sweep & Sway and I’m gonna get into to that later on in another post.

 Hopefully these tips will help you in your jump shot, these are things you can start practicing right now and I will get into more of these shooting techniques later on.